What does Blazor mean for application developers and businesses?

-By the way, recently, my buddy Sebastian published an article on our blog.
+By the way, recently, my buddy Sebastian published an article “How to work with software developers?
+Real-life business tips to improve your cooperation” on our blog.
 He highlights challenges and remedies to cooperation between businesses and developers.
 These are actionable real-life points to improve your workflow, so don’t forget to check that out.

 Now here we come, with a scale of pros and pros (yes, that’s correct) of Blazor development already made for you.
 As usual, it comes down to perspective.
 Consider them just guidelines and adjust to your use cases.

 From business perspective

 The time when .NET was optimal and available only in the backend has passed.
 Blazor allows any .NET developer to become an end-to-end, full-stack product deliverer.
 This wide-spreading inclusion means a rapid growth not only for new technology but also of the quality of products that it can support.

 Having the ability to write an entire application in one code stack greatly decreases its complexity.
 That’s not only in terms of the codebase itself but also required infrastructure.
 This, in turn, lowers the costs of maintenance and deployment.
 With a shorter development cycle, teams would be achieving application stages quicker.
 It means more efficient and more predictable project deliveries, so you as a business could focus on your client needs, not a missed deadline.

 No matter if you already have a .NET development team or you’re looking to outsource one, choosing Blazor for your solution will positively impact their performance.
 Communication frictions would be limited, as both backend and frontend teams speak the same coding language and follow common principles.
 Integration between those parts should then be almost seamless.